We have two PDC's and an ATC happening this year.

 In 2018, near Missoula, Montana, Wheaton Labs will be hosting a new Permaculture Design course!
 The course is designed for hands-on learning for people low on funds but with plenty of time.
 We are calling it the Peasant Permaculture Design Course.
 It will run from Tuesday, May 22 through Thursday, June 21, 2018.
 Each day of this course involves four hours in the classroom and another four hours of hands-on project work at Wheaton Labs, an experimental permaculture space in the beautiful Rocky Mountains.

 The Peasant PDC will have a strong focus on projects and building hands-on experience at Wheaton Labs.
-The course will be taught by Erica Wisner, with assistant Lily Elison, alongside numerous guest instructors from around the region.
+The course will be taught by Erica Wisner alongside numerous guest instructors from around the region.
 You will learn a plethora of different skills such as the identification of useful plants, how to cultivate and harvest naturally abundant forests and gardens, hands-on homestead building and cooking skills, and how to apply Permaculture to everyday life.
 You will also learn and practice essential subjects such as soils, water, community living, forestry, building, and appropriate technologies.

-That's five weeks of adventure education for $550!
+That's a full month of adventure education for $580!
 Some people think we’re crazy, but it is very important to us here at Wheaton Labs to provide opportunities for our community, and a safe affordable place for education and sustainability.

 Tuesday, May 22 through Thursday, June 21, 2018 near Missoula, Montana